MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-chat-sensitive-meetings.md

 Meeting organizers can specify that the chat only be available while the meeting is in progress.
 This can also be configured by using a meeting template or sensitivity label if you require this for certain types of meetings.

+## Prevent copying or forwarding of chat

+> [!IMPORTANT]
-#### Prevent copying or forwarding of chat
+> Prevent copying or forwarding of chat on mobile clients is only supported through sensitivity labels.

 You can prevent copying or forwarding of chat contents by using a meeting template or sensitivity label.
 If this option is not enforced by a template or sensitivity label, meeting organizers can control this feature in meeting options.

 If you want to ensure that meeting participants can copy or forward meeting chat messages, you can use a Teams admin policy to disable the setting in meeting options and templates.
 Meeting organizers who have the policy assigned won't be able to prevent copying chat content to the clipboard in meetings they organize.

-To ensure that participants can copy or forward meeting chat content
+To ensure that participants can copy or forward meeting chat content, use the following steps:

 1. In the Teams admin center, expand **Meetings**, and then select **Meeting policies**.
 1. Choose the policy that you want to update, or create a new one.
 1. In the **Content sharing** section, set **Organizer can restrict participants from copying or forwarding meeting chat messages** to **Off**